 Dan has entered into partnerships for producing two other brands.
 Gaspare is a white wine collaboration (Tocai, Ribolla and Chardonnay blend) with Ronco del Gnemiz Winery (located in far eastern Italy near the Slovenian border).
 The first vintage of this wine was 2015.
 And Birra Bianca is a Belgian style beer made in conjunction with Dan’s friend, Edward Westbrook at Westbrook Brewing Co. in Charleston, South Carolina.
 It is aged in Massican wine barrels.

 Much of their distribution is direct to consumer via their mailing list but they are selectively distributed in California and Florida.
 Total production to date has been well under 1000 cases.
-Locally you can find some of their wines at 750 Wines in St. Helena.
-For more information visit: www.massican.com
+Locally one may sometimes find some of their wines at 750 Wines in St. Helena or Backroom wines in the city of Napa.
+For more information and to join the members list, visit: www.massican.com